FAIRChemistry/animl-specifications/specifications/animl.md

 Container for Samples used in this AnIML document.

-- __sample*__
+- __sample__
     - Type: [Sample](#Sample)
     - Multiple: True
     - Description: Individual Sample, referenced from other parts of this AnIML document.
     - XML: Sample
-- __id__
+- id
     - Type: string
     - Description: Anchor point for digital signature.
-This identifier is referred to from the "Reference" element in a Signature.
+This identifier is referred to from the 'Reference' element in a Signature.
 Unique per document.
     - XML: @id

 ### AuditTrailEntrySet

 Container for audit trail entries describing changes to this document.

-- __id__
+- id
     - Type: string
     - Description: Anchor point for digital signature.
-This identifier is referred to from the "Reference" element in a Signature.
+This identifier is referred to from the 'Reference' element in a Signature.
 Unique per document.
     - XML: @id
-- __audit_trail_entry__
+- audit_trail_entry
     - Type: [AuditTrailEntry](#AuditTrailEntry)
     - Multiple: True
     - Description: Describes a set of changes made to the particular AnIML document by one user at a given time.